-Despite what you may have been told, Karp and Patel agree that shaving in the direction of hair growth is one of the most critical things you can do to avoid Ingrown Hair On Vagina.
-When working against the grain of hair growth, there’s a higher likelihood of it breaking and Ingrown Hair On Vagina.
+Despite what you may have been told, Karp and Patel agree that shaving in the direction of hair growth is one of the most critical things you can do to avoid Ingrown Hair On the Vagina.
+When working against the grain of hair growth, there’s a higher likelihood of it breaking and Ingrown Hair In the Vagina.

 Also, pay attention to the ingredients in your shaving creams and gels: “Shave gels and products containing edible oils can actually clog pores and exacerbate ingrown hairs,” Patel warns.